Explore the New Service Tools

 Inbound and outbound social posts appear as items in the case feed, making it easy to follow conversations.
-Attachments to posts are also previewable right in the feed.
-Agents can respond to posts using the Social action in the publisher, and include an attachment or a Direct Message prompt.
+Attachments to posts are also viewable right in the feed.
+Agents can respond to posts using the Social action in the publisher and include an attachment or a Direct Message prompt.
 They can also like conversations, reply privately to customers, hide comments on Facebook, and delete conversations managed by your company’s social accounts.

 - Help: Lightning Service Console